-The lessons learned by successful exam takers are informative.
-The files are in audio format and you should listen to them to understand the strategies used by each successful professional as well as to avoid their mistakes.
+The lessons learned audio files are informative.
+You should listen and understand the strategies used by each successful professional and avoid their mistakes.
 This will help you in your PMP exam preparation.

-I hope it is merely a coincidence.
+I hope this is a coincidence.

 Now we come to the forum.

 I’m not a great fan of forums because anyone can reply to queries and it is difficult to distinguish the correct answers.
 I would suggest that you stay away from a forum unless it is actively managed by an expert moderator.